How to Split the Check in the Digital Age: 5 Tips from Real Servers

 Be patient when it comes to your food, too.

-Chandra sets the expectation upfront that all the food might not arrive at the same time if the guests need separate checks.
-In some restaurants, separate checks means the courses won’t fire to the kitchen at the same time, so the food may not come out at the same time.
+Chandra sets the expectation up front that all the food might not arrive at the same time if the guests need separate checks.
+In some restaurants, separate checks mean the courses won’t fire to the kitchen at the same time, so the food may not come out at the same time.